Exhibitor Directory

 ‘Life is serious, but is not to be lived too seriously’.
 Serious or humorous, my poems are always good-natured.

 I write when I have something to say, and I feel I have found the right way to say it.
-It’s about having fun with words and meaning, using words skilfully to say things differently, and saying the familiar in unfamiliar ways.
+It’s about having fun with words and meaning, using words skillfully to say things differently, and saying the familiar in unfamiliar ways.

 In 2017 I self-published a collection of poetry and wit as Particles of Light.
 The book has been well received and has sold well in my local bookshops.

 Intersecting Lines, my second collection, was traditionally published by indie publisher Beercott Books in 2021.
-It continues to reflect my interest in people, love, the natural world, and the human condition, and is written very much with the reader in mind.
+It continues to reflect my interest in people, love, the natural world, and the human condition and is written very much with the reader in mind.

 There are poems to move you, to surprise you, and to make you laugh.
 The humorous poems and one-liners are there for entertainment, to be enjoyed, though they often contain a ‘sting in the tail’.
+I hope readers will enjoy reading my poems and will feel I am putting their own experiences and emotions into words.

 It’s such a great feeling when you get good feedback and review comments, or when somebody chooses to take home a copy of your words.
 That’s communication!